-NEVER put your receiver or extra sensors through an x-ray machine.
+NEVER put your receiver or extra sensors for the Dexcom® G5 or G6 through an x-ray machine.
 Ask the security personnel to do a hand-check of the items to avoid permanent damage of these devices.

-Once you are through security and on your plane waiting for takeoff, make sure to set your app to airplane mode, keeping the bluetooth on and leave your receiver turned on.
+Once you are through security and on your plane waiting for takeoff, make sure to set your app to airplane mode.
+Keep the Bluetooth on and leave your receiver turned on as well.